Tetragonula carbonaria: Distribution and habitat

 The nests are found in open forests and woodlands.
 They are usually built in tree cavities, and have small cryptic entrances, with no external entrance tube.
 Four or five workers are usually visible at the entrance and are expected to be guards.
 They tend to choose larger trees and wider cavities to produce insulation valuable for their survival in the cool regions.
 Some features that would favour survival in a cooler climate are a high tree height and large feeding pots.
 The nesting sites of T. carbonaria are located near the top tree trunks that are 1.5 m in diameter, and are predominantly found in trees that are well insulated.
 Members of T. carbonaria also create the largest honey and pollen pots compared to the other species of the genus Tetragonula, which may help with efficient food storage.
-In urban and suburban areas, T. carbonaria have been found to nest in Telstra pits as well as water meters when other habitat is not available.
+In urban and suburban areas, T. carbonaria have been found to nest in telecommunications pits as well as water meters when other habitat is not available.